TraceyLauriault/COMS2200A/README.md

 Using the web platform of Mapillary, expand the Image details by clicking on the 3 dots at the bottom right and expand the Advanced Options.
 You will find both an **Imagey Key** & **Sequence Key**, you will need these keys to submit to OpenStreetMap and for your assignment.

+- **Image Key**: This key is the unique identifer of the individual image (this will be the key used in your assignment & tagging into OpenStreetMap)
+- **Sequence Key**: This key identifies the entire sequence of the entire photo collection.

 ![image](https://user-images.githubusercontent.com/550895/30525877-df64775a-9bdd-11e7-8c31-734b4a93d29f.png)

 # OpenStreetMap